antrea-io/antrea/docs/contributors/cherry-picks.md

   If the cherry-picked PR does not apply cleanly against an old release branch, the script will let you resolve conflicts manually.
-This is one of the reasons why we ask contributors to backport their own bug fixes, as thei participation is critical in case of such a conflict.
+This is one of the reasons why we ask contributors to backport their own bug fixes, as their participation is critical in case of such a conflict.

 The script will create a PR on Github for you, which will automatically be labelled with `kind/cherry-pick`.
-This PR will go through the normal testing process, although it should be very quickly given that the original PR was already approved and merged into the main branch.
+This PR will go through the normal testing process, although it should be very quick given that the original PR was already approved and merged into the main branch.
 The PR should also go through normal CI testing.
 In some cases, a few CI tests may fail because we do not have dedicated CI infrastructure for past Antrea releases.
 If this happens, the PR will be merged despite the presence of CI test failures.